Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 • More robust codebase awareness.

-• More mature agentic features (MCP, Subagents).
+• More mature agentic features (Skills, Teleportation, Subagents).

 • Higher accuracy on complex tasks (with Opus 4.5/Max plan).